David Geffen School of Drama at Yale University: Enrollment

-As of fall 2015, there were 194 students enrolled at the School, 18 % of which were international students.
+As of fall 2015, there were 194 students enrolled at the School, 18% of which were international students.

 Degrees and certificates

-The David Geffen School of Drama at Yale offers a Master of Fine Arts in acting, design, sound design, directing, dramaturgy and dramatic criticism, playwriting, stage management, technical design and production, and theatre management.
+The David Geffen School of Drama at Yale offers a Master of Fine Arts (M.F.A.) in acting, design, sound design, directing, dramaturgy and dramatic criticism, playwriting, stage management, technical design and production, and theatre management.
 Students must hold an undergraduate degree and complete their program of study with distinction, which requires three years in residence.
-The school also offers a Doctor of Fine Arts to students who hold an M.F.A. degree in Dramaturgy and Dramatic Criticism and have written a dissertation approved by the D.F.A. committee.
+The school also offers a Doctor of Fine Arts (D.F.A.) to students who hold an M.F.A. degree in Dramaturgy and Dramatic Criticism and have written a dissertation approved by the D.F.A. committee.

 A Certificate in Drama is available to those students who do not hold an undergraduate degree from an accredited college, but who are admitted and complete the same training as M.F.A. students.
 A Technical Internship Certificate is available to students who complete a one-year internship program of the Technical Design and Production department.